togugg/HL1.4/applications/frontEnd/README.md

 ng build --prod
 ```

-- Hist the website on a http server
+- Host the website on an http server